-Activate the consonant sound / h / in Hat.
-In this Pronunciation Activation Pack we will be looking at the unvoiced glottal fricative consonant sound / h /.
-We will look at the letter combinations that give the / h / sound.
-We will look at lots of words which have the / h / sound in them.
-Finally, we will activate your ability to hear and produce the / h / sound correctly.
-The / h / sound is a glottal fricative.
-It is basically just an exhalation of breath, the smoothness of which is broken by a slight constriction of the throat around the glottis.
-The / h / sound on the chart is shown in blue, which means that is it is unvoiced.
-Letter Combinations for / h / - This unvoiced glottal fricative only has these letter combinations: H, and WH.
-Pronunciation Activation Pack 35 - The / h / in Hat
+Activate the consonant sound / dʒ / in Jam.
+In this Pronunciation Activation Pack we will be looking at the consonant sound / dʒ /.
+We will look at the letter combinations that give the / dʒ / sound.
+We will look at lots of words which have the / dʒ / sound in them.
+Finally, we will activate your ability to hear and produce the / dʒ / sound correctly.
+The / dʒ / sound is a voiced postalveolar affricate made by blocking the air flow with the tip of the tongue behind the alveolar ridge with the front of the tongue bunched up towards the palate.
+The air is released over the sharp end of the teeth to cause high-frequency turbulence.
+The / dʒ / sound on the chart is shown in green, which means that it is voiced.
+This voiced postalveolar affricate consonant sound has these letter combinations: J, G, GE, DG, DGE, DJ, and rarely DI, GG, and DE.